Mathematics & Computer Science

 After graduating with my PhD in 2006, I moved to Atlanta where I taught one year at Georgia State University and then three years at Morehouse College.

-I have taught a variety of courses including Calculus I, II, and III, Linear Algebra, Probability, and Topology.
-In spring 2012 I will be teaching a course in Mathematical Economics.
+I have taught a variety of courses at Muhlenberg including Statisitical Methods, Statistical Analysis, Calculus I, II, and III, Linear Algebra, Transition to Abstract Mathematics, Mathematical Analysis, Complex Variables, and Mathematical Economics.

 My general area of interest is analysis.
 My PhD thesis was in Yang-Mills Theory which includes aspects of analysis as well as differential geometry.
 I am currently working on projects in functional analysis as well as in auction theory.